This analysis of Shakeology alternatives is based on data, not opinion. I hope you like graphs.

 HLTH Code

-All the products we evaluated are plant-based with this one exception.
-This is a high fiber and high-calorie keto shake that will keep you full for a long time.
+HLTH Code is the clear winner based on our analysis.
+However, all the products we evaluated are plant-based with this one exception.
+This is a high-calorie, low-carb, and high-fat keto shake that is delicious and premium quality.

 Although the premium ingredient list is reflected in the high price, if we were doing keto, this would be our first choice.